ExpressGateway/express-gateway.io/docs/policies/proxy.md

             serviceEndpoint: backend
 ```

-*More strategies may be implemented in the future.*

-Note: more complex proxy rules will be introduced to do wilcard based matching similar to Express routing rules

 ### Service Endpoints options

 There might be cases where a set of Proxy options is valid for an entire service endpoint.
 If you have, for example,